-Survey question Response Excellent (9%) low would you describe the quality of instruction you re- Very Good (51%) eived during basic or modified basic training?
-Good (28%) Fair (9%) share of those completing basic training after 2008) Poor (2%) Legal issues (8%) Officer stress prevention (4%) or which topics of your basic or modified basic training Professionalism (2%) as the quality of instruction fair or poor? (select all that Patrol (6%) pply) Defensive tactics/use of force (4%) Physical skills (6%) Communication (4%) share of those completing basic training after 2008) Investigations (8%) Driving (4%) Other (4%) Extremely useful (21%) low useful was your basic or modified basic training in ed- Very useful (47%) cating you on how to do your job?
-Moderately useful (26%) share of those completing basic training after 2008) Somewhat useful (6%) Not at all useful (0%) Excellent (40%) ow would you describe the quality of the instruction you Very Good (38%) eceived from your field training officer (FTO)?
-Good (13%) share of those completing basic training after 2008) Fair (8%) mane or those completing basic training after 2000) Poor (2%) Local govt. structure and ordinances (4%) Records and documentation (4%) Dept. policies, procedures, and operations (2%) or which topics of your field training was the quality of in- Detention facilities and booking (6%) truction from your field training officer fair or poor? (select Resources and referrals (4%) ll that apply) Courts: personnel, functions, locations (4%) share of those completing basic training after 2008) Admin. handling of mental health cases (2%) and the second completing second daming after 2000) Facilities and territory familiarization (4%) Local juvenile procedures (6%) Other (4%)
+Survey question Response Excellent (9%) How would you describe the quality of instruction you re- Very good (51%) ceived during basic or modified basic training?
+Good (28%) (chara of these completing basis training ofter 2000) Fair (9%) (share of those completing basic training after 2008) Poor (2%) Legal issues (8%) Officer stress prevention (4%) Professionalism (2%) For which topics of your basic or modified basic training Patrol (6%) was the quality of instruction fair or poor? (select all that Defensive tactics/use of force (4%) apply) Physical skills (6%) (share of those completing basic training after 2008) Communication (4%) Investigations (8%) Driving (4%) Other (4%) Other (4%) Extremely useful (21%) How useful was your basic or modified basic training in ed- Very useful (47%) ucating you on how to do your job?
+Moderately useful (26%) (share of those completing basic training after 2008) Somewhat useful (6%) Not at all useful (0%) Excellent (40%) How would you describe the quality of the instruction you Very good (38%) received from your field training officer (FTO)?
+Good (13%) (share of those completing basic training after 2008) Fair (8%) (share of those completing basic training after 2006) Poor (2%) Local govt. structure and ordinances (4%) Records and documentation (4%) Dept. policies, procedures, and operations (2%) For which topics of your field training was the quality of in- Detention facilities and booking (6%) struction from your field training officer fair or poor? (select Resources and referrals (4%) all that apply) Courts: personnel, functions, locations (4%) (share of those completing basic training after 2008) Admin. handling of mental health cases (2%) (share of those completing basic training after 2000) Facilities and territory familiarization (4%) Local juvenile procedures (6%) Other (4%)